Rygar: Reception

-Rygar has received mixed reviews across its various platforms.
-Whilst the NES version was generally very well-received, both the original arcade game and its other ports were more heavily criticised.
+Rygar received mixed reviews across its various platforms.
+Whilst the NES version was generally very well-received, both the original arcade game and its other ports received more criticism.

 AllGames Michael W. Dean scored the arcade version 3.5 out of 5, arguing, "it just doesn't quite hit the mark."
 He praised the graphics, enemy design, and controls, but was critical of the game's repetitive nature and high difficulty level, writing, "Rygar is a decent title, but it's decidedly less than captivating."
 IGNs Thomas M. Lucas scored this version 6 out of 10, calling it "a bit bland."
 He was especially critical of the high difficulty level, and concluded, the "limited scope of the design mean[s] you'll probably tire of it quickly."
 Computer and Video Gamess Clare Edgeley scored it 2 out of 4, criticising it for being "fiendishly difficult."

 Tilts Alain Huyghues-Lacour scored the NES version 5 out of 5, calling it "an impeccable arcade adaptation."
 He particularly praised the gameplay and controls, whilst his main criticism concerned the absence of a password system or save feature.
 Computer Entertainer praised the graphics ("some of the best visual displays yet seen on this system"), the sound, the combat, the enemies, the differentiated locations, and the use of two different visual perspectives.
 They concluded, "Rygar delivers excellent gaming value."
 AllGames Michael W. Dean scored it 4.5 out of 5, praising the "excellent control and pacing [and] the freedom of nonlinear level design."
 His main criticism was the lack of a password system or save feature.
 Joystick scored it 70%, criticising the story, but praising the "perfect handling" and lauding the use of infinite continues.

 In a 2006 retrospective, Michael Plasket of Hardcore Gaming 101 wrote, "maybe Rygar does seem a little basic and bare-bones compared to later action-RPGs, but for 1987, it's mighty impressive."
 In 2020, Kotakus Peter Tieryas commended the game for its expansive world and nonlinear gameplay relative to the standard of video games at the time of its release; "Rygar encouraged exploration and going off the beaten path at a time when that very concept was still novel."
 Both Plasket and Tieryas acknowledge the game as an important early example of the Metroidvania subgenre.